 Figure 13.
 Transabdominal ultrasound scan (a) showing an echogenic mass-like structure (white arrows) with posterior shadowing caused by calcifications.
 Contrast-enhanced computed tomography scan (b) showing a mass-like structure (white arrows) within the right hepatic lobe related to extensive calcifications.
 The patient was diagnosed with hepatic amyloidosis.

-In conclusion, a large variety of pathologies can present within the liver, and this can make diagnosing liver lesions challenging.
-Although most lesions are common tumors, on rare occasions, radiologists may encounter one of the aforementioned rare lesions.
+on rare occasions, radiologists may encounter one of the aforementioned rare lesions.
 By being familiar with these lesions and including them in the differential diagnosis, radiologists and clinicians can ensure that patients receive the correct diagnosis and treatment.